blazium-engine/blazium/README.md

 Godot had been developed by [Juan Linietsky](https://github.com/reduz) and [Ariel Manzur](https://github.com/punto-) for several years as an in-house engine, used to publish several work-for-hire titles.
-In October 2024, the project was forked due to community dissatisfaction with project direction and politics being expressed by official Godot accounts.

 Blazium was forked from Godot in [October 2024](https://github.com/blazium-engine/blazium/commit/e86a91030a60be7d37e99c7a6069d75181d5138c), intending to improve upon Godot in order to fulfill its potential and contribute to the shared